Welcome to the new KidsHealth website! See what is new.

 Being in the same room as the food is also very unlikely to cause a reaction.
 But, cooking vapours from some foods, such as egg or fish, may trigger a reaction in some people.

-Your doctor usually diagnoses allergies once they have listened to your story and examined your child.
+A health professional usually diagnoses allergies once they have listened to your story and examined your child.

 Environmental allergies may be obvious from your child's story (for example, your child gets itchy and sneezy every time they pat a cat).
 But sometimes, your child might need testing for these allergies.